 This is another option to import the SDK.
 Just add it in your Cartfile.

-github "splitio/ios-client" 2.10.0
+github "splitio/ios-client" 3.0.0

-Then follow the steps provided in the Carthage Readme.
+Once added, follow the steps provided in the Carthage Readme.

 2. Instantiate the SDK and create a new Split client

-If the SDK is asked to evaluate which treatment to show to a customer for a specific split while it is in this intermediate state, it may not have the data necessary to run the evaluation.
+If the SDK is asked to evaluate which treatment to show to a customer for a specific feature flag while it is in this intermediate state, it may not have the data necessary to run the evaluation.
 In this case, the SDK does not fail, rather, it returns the control treatment.

 After the first initialization, the fetched data is stored.
 Further initializations fetch data from that cache and the configuration is available immediately.

-We recommend instantiating the SDK once as a singleton and reusing it throughout your application.
+We recommend instantiating the Split factory once as a singleton and reusing it throughout your application.

 import Split

-// Your Split API-KEY
+// Your Split SDK Key

 //User Key